sara-sabr/ITStrategy/presentations/en/Assessment-tool.md

-# Assessment tool
+# DevOps Self-Assessment Tool

 ## Capabilities of high performing IT organizations

-SABR - IT Strategy - 2020-12
+SABR - IT Strategy - 2021-04

 ---